openvinotoolkit/model_server/docs/performance_tuning.md

 While hosting multiple instances of OVMS, it is optimal to ensure CPU affinity for the containers.
-It can be arranged via [CPU manager for Kuburnetes](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/) An equivalent in the docker, would be starting the containers with the option `--cpus-cpuset`.
+It can be arranged via [CPU manager for Kuburnetes](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/) An equivalent in the docker, would be starting the containers with the option `--cpuset-cpus`.

 In case of using CPU plugin to run the inference, it might be also beneficial to tune the configuration parameters like:
 * KEY_CPU_THREADS_NUM